dekape/kmnist/README.md

 ## Usage/Examples
-See 'KNIST_Layout.ipynb' for usage examples.
+See 'KNIST_Layout.ipynb' for installation and usage examples.